The best sales to shop today: Buffy, Spanx, Amazon Halo and more

 Instant Pot Vortex Pro Air Fryer Oven ($109.99, originally $135.99; amazon.com)

-Plus, in addition to air frying, the 10-quart Vortex Pro comes with 8 other built-in smart programs — roast, broil, bake, toast, reheat, proof, dehydrate and rotisserie — all in one appliance, so it’s well-poised to become your 2021 kitchen MVP.
+Plus, in addition to air-frying, the 10-quart Vortex Pro comes with eight other built-in smart programs — roast, broil, bake, toast, reheat, proof, dehydrate and rotisserie — all in one appliance, so it’s well poised to become your 2021 kitchen MVP.

 Buffy Cloud Down Alternative Comforter (starting at $64.99, originally $129; bedbathandbeyond.com)